mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 ### Scheduling Temple Ordinances

-Members who are planning to receive their own endowment or to be sealed or married should schedule the ordinance in advance with the temple they plan to attend.
+Members who are planning to receive their own endowment or to be sealed should schedule the ordinance in advance with the temple they plan to attend.
 See [temples.ChurchofJesusChrist.org](http://www.churchofjesuschrist.org/temples) for each temple’s contact information.

 27.1.3